WojciechMatuszewski/aws-lambda-abac-tags/README.md

 ## Learnings

 - It would be neat for the SAM to know how to build `provided.al2` runtime Go lambdas.
-To my knowledge, the `go1.x` runtime is deprecated – it does not support AWS Lambda extensions!
+To my knowledge, the `go1.x` runtime is deprecated ? – it does not support the arm64 architecture!

 - AWS SAM will create two stages whenever you deploy an AWS Lambda function.
 The first stage is called "Stage" and the second one is called "Prod".
 I have no idea why they chose to use _CapitalCase_ for the names.
 As for the additional "Stage", [refer to this issue](https://github.com/aws/serverless-application-model/issues/191).